joaocansi/joaocansi/README.md

 # Hi, I'm João Guilherme 👋

 I'm an undergraduate student majoring in Information Systems.
 My passion lies at the intersection of technology and creativity.
 I explore both frontend and backend development, always aiming to create efficient and scalable applications.
-Additionally, I have a deep interest in deep learning and regex (yes, I love regex!).

 ## 🚀 What I Do
 - Web development (full-stack)